ubcchemecar/beginners-tutorial/tutorial-github.md

 # 4. Create a Pull Request
 1. In the main page of your fork, click on the pull request button
 2. Click the green 'Create Pull Request' button
-3. Type in a title and click the green 'Create Pull Request' button again.
+3. Type in a short and descriptive summary of what you've changed in the title and click the green 'Create Pull Request' button again.
 4. Once we have merged your propose changes, you will see the list of Contributors updated in this repository.

 **Final Note:** Always sync your fork before proposing any changes to our projects to prevent or minimize conflicts.